spolivin/rearden/README.md

 ## Building the package

-Thank to the build system requirements and other metadata specified in `pyproject.toml` it is easy to build and install the package.
+Thanks to the build system requirements and other metadata specified in `pyproject.toml` it is easy to build and install the package.
 Firstly, clone the repository:

 ```
 git clone https://github.com/spolivin/rearden.git